 Weight: Weight also varies by sex and by season.
 Males are larger ranging from 5.5kg – 16.8kg, (mean 10.3kg), while female weights range from 6.4kg – 12.3kg (mean 7.4kg).
 Animals are typically lighter following harsh conditions.

 Lifespan: Infant mortality is very high, only 50% of cubs reaching three years.
-Once adult, wild otters might live 8 years or possibly up to 10 years.
+Once adult, wild otters might live 6 years or rarely up to 10 years.
 In captivity, otters typically live longer lives.

 Breeding: Down here in Shropshire, otters follow the mild climate pattern of being able to breed at any time of year.
 Female otters become sexually mature at 18 months – 2 years, but rarely breed before 2 years old.
 The female selects and prepares a well protected holt, typically under the roots of a mature tree near to water.
 Otters can have a litter every year but not all of them do – on average 60% of adult females breed each year and availability of food is an important factor.
 Some breed every two years, others may breed within less than two full years of their last litter.
 Again, food is an important factor.
 Gestation is typically 62-63 days.
 Litters are mostly recorded as 2 or 3 cubs, but can be 4 or 5 with exceptionally good breeding conditions.
 The cubs stay with mum for 9 months to a year (which may account for litters being produced every other year in many cases).
 The cubs are tiny at birth (100-150g) and comparatively slow to develop; eyes open at 31-34 days of age, eat solid food at 49 days (though can still be suckling), and go into the water for the first time at 72 days.
 Vulnerable as very young cubs, they stay hidden in the birthing den for their first few weeks.

 Habitat: Otters don’t live in water – they hunt in it and will travel in it when it suits, but they spend most of their time out of the water (70% of their time is spent in dens or couches [day dens often in long grass]) and a great deal of their time is spent grooming to keep their fur waterproof.
 But they do need easy access to water (streams, rivers, lakes, ponds, or the sea) and plenty of cover usually provided by thick long grasses, bushes, reeds, and trees.
-They do not always do well on canalised rivers as they need banks and overhanging trees for holts.
+They do not always do well on canalised rivers as they need banks and overhanging trees for holts, despite this they can do well in such places.

 Diet: True carnivore.
 Eels, fish, crayfish, crabs, water beetles, other invertebrates, frogs (not usually toads – but some otters have learned to turn toads inside out to avoid the foul tasting skin), small mammals (including rabbits), occasional birds, chicks and eggs.
 Carrion will be taken but not frequently, when it has been observed, it has been in the form of large fish such as salmon or pike.
 Some observations have also been made of otters feeding on dead or dying birds in reed beds.